 General Institutional Information

 Privacy of Student Records – Family Educational Rights and Privacy Act (FERPA) – The Family Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their educational records.
-Each year, ICOM provides a notice to all enrolled student about: the right to review their educational records, to request amendment of records, to consent to disclosures of personally identifiable information, and to file complaints with the U.S. Department of Education; procedures for reviewing educational records and requesting amendment of records; and information about ICOM’s policy regarding disclosures to school officials with a legitimate educational interest in the educational records.
-More information about these rights is available on the through the Office of the Registrar.
+Each year, ICOM provides a notice to all enrolled students about: the right to review their educational records, how to request amendment of records, the consent to disclosure of personally identifiable information, and how to file complaints with the U.S. Department of Education.
+In addition, procedures for reviewing educational records, requesting amendment of records, and information about ICOM’s policy regarding disclosures to school officials with a legitimate educational interest is discussed.
+More information about privacy rights is available through the Office of the Registrar.
 The full text of the ICOM’s FERPA Policy is available in the Student Handbook.
-For further questions please contact the Office of the Registrar at 208.795.4285 or email@example.com.
+For further questions, please contact the Office of the Registrar at 208.795.4231 or [email protected] .

 Facilities and Services for Students with Disabilities – Matriculating or current ICOM Students with documented disabilities who desire modifications or accommodations must contact the Director of Student Affairs.